The Fascinating Story of Alaska's Own, Matanuska Maid Dairy

 In the photo above is Phyllis Hayes.

-Before Theda Comstock stood behind the KENI-TV channel 2 weather map, astonishing everyone with her ability to write backwards (it was really a camera trick), Phyllis Hayes was presenting the nightly TV weather.
+Before Anchorage, Alaska’s KENI-TV, channel 2 weather girl, Theda Comstock stood behind the weather map, astonishing everyone with her ability to write backwards (it was really a camera trick), Phyllis Hayes was presenting the nightly TV weather.

 But Phyllis had another fun personality.